Font Size

 Program Overview

-The Transforming Reimbursement for Emergency Ambulance Transportation (TREAT) program is on schedule to begin effective July 1, 2022.
+The Transforming Reimbursement for Emergency Ambulance Transportation (TREAT) program began effective July 1, 2022.
 In the 2022 regular legislative session, House Bill 657 authorized the additional payments program for emergency ambulance services to be funded with a health care provider fee.

-A health care provider fee will be assessed on all 911 ground ambulance transportation providers, and all proceeds will be used to fund the state share of the TREAT payments.
+A health care provider fee is assessed on all ground emergency ambulance transportation providers, and all proceeds are used to fund the state share of the TREAT payments.

-• Participants include all Mississippi-licensed 911 ground ambulance transport providers.
+• Participants include all Mississippi-licensed ground emergency ambulance transport providers.

-• DOM is working to have a program effective date of July 1, 2022, with the first year of the program running through June 30, 2023, and covering state fiscal year 2023.
+• The program was effective July 1, 2022, with the first year of the program running through June 30, 2023, and covering state fiscal year 2023.

-• An average commercial rate (ACR) will be calculated for each applicable ambulance service corresponding to the Medicaid-covered procedure codes listed in Schedule 3 of the Financial Survey.
-To calculate the payment limit, the ACR for each procedure code will be multiplied by the volume of Medicaid paid ambulance service units for the period.
+• An average commercial rate (ACR) will be calculated for each applicable ambulance service corresponding to the Medicaid-covered procedure codes listed in the State Plan.
+To calculate the payment limit, the ACR for each procedure code will be multiplied by the volume of Medicaid paid ambulance service units for the applicable period.
 To calculate the payment, the payment limit will be reduced by total Medicaid claim payments (Medicaid payments and any third-party liability payments).

-• DOM is planning an upper payment limit program for fee-for-service (FFS) activity and a directed payments program through the managed care organizations.
+• DOM has designed and implemented an upper payment limit program for fee-for-service (FFS) activity and a directed payments program through the managed care organizations.

-• A mandatory assessment will collect funds from eligible providers to fund the non-federal share of program payments.
+• A mandatory assessment is used to collect funds from eligible providers to fund the non-federal share of program payments.
 The federal government funds a large share of the Medicaid payments.
 However, the State must provide matching funds.

 • The State will not contribute funding for the state share of TREAT program payments.
 The state share of payments will be financed by ambulance companies through the provider assessment.